CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [What does the w flag mean when passed in via the ldflags option to the go command?]: https://stackoverflow.com/q/22267189/9935654
 [robocopy transfer file and not folder]: https://serverfault.com/a/52986/834510
 [Replace parent element with its contents]: https://stackoverflow.com/q/12003458/9935654
+[How do I get all h1,h2,h3 etc elements in javascript?]: https://stackoverflow.com/a/7065574/9935654
+[Is there a JavaScript solution to generating a "table of contents" for a page?]: https://stackoverflow.com/q/187619/9935654

 {{< /table/bootstrap-table >}}